 The World Glaucoma Association has released a Patient Guide with messages for patients with glaucoma.
 It addresses questions and concerns, to help minimize vision loss from glaucoma during the pandemic.
 Available in several languages.

-Tune in for the Patient Webinar: Lifestyle and Glaucoma.
-A free webinar for patients and their loved ones on World Sight Day, October 14, 2021.
+Watch the replay of the Patient Webinar: Lifestyle and Glaucoma.
+A free webinar for patients and their loved ones that took place on World Sight Day, October 14, 2021.